-- Check the colon after abnormal results from a CT scan, MRI, virtual colonoscopy, stool test, or barium enema.
+- Check the colon after abnormal results from a test, such as a stool test or a CT scan.

-- Watch or treat inflammatory bowel disease (IBD).
+- Watch or treat colon problems like inflammatory bowel disease (IBD).

-- Check for the cause of long-term, unexplained belly pain.
+- Check for the cause of long-term, unexplained belly or rectal pain.

 How To Prepare

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.

 - Be sure you have someone to take you home.
 Anesthesia and pain medicine will make it unsafe for you to drive or get home on your own.

 - Understand exactly what procedure is planned, along with the risks, benefits, and other options.

 - Tell your doctor ALL the medicines, vitamins, supplements, and herbal remedies you take.
 Some may increase the risk of problems during your procedure.
 Your doctor will tell you if you should stop taking any of them before the procedure and how soon to do it.